A Practical Philosophy Reading List

 “The crops are sold / for money spent on food.”

 Man’s Search for Meaning by Viktor Frankl

-Man is sent to a concentration camp and finds some way for good to come of it.
-Finds some way to turn it into the ultimate metaphor for life: that we have little control over our circumstances, complete control over our attitude, and our ability to make meaning out of the things which happen to us.
+Viktor Frankl is sent to a concentration camp and finds some way for good to come of it, finds some way to turn it into the ultimate metaphor for life: that we have little control over our circumstances, complete control over our attitude, and an ability to make meaning out of the things which happen to us.

 In Frankl’s case, we are lucky that he was a brilliant psychologist and writer and managed to turn all this into one of the most important books of the 20th century.
 I think constantly of his line about the man who asks, “What is the meaning of life?”
 The answer is that you don’t get to ask the question.
 Life is the one who asks and we must reply with our actions.

 Essays by Montaigne

 Montaigne was deeply influenced by some of the books I mentioned above.
 He was the epitome of Heraclitus’s line about “inquiring within.”
 So much so that he spent basically the entire second part of his life asking himself (and other people) all sorts of interesting questions and then exploring the answers in the form of short, provocative essays.
 (A favorite: Whether he was playing with his cat, or whether he was the toy to his cat).
 These essays are always good for a helpful thought or two–be it about death, about “other” people, about animals, about sex, or anything.

 Nature and Selected Essays by Ralph Waldo Emerson